jkominek/piano-conversion/DESIGN.md

 Possible 10/100Mbps ethernet.

 A few ADC channels, on possibly another sub-board for 1/4" TRS plugs commonly used for sustain pedals.
+An I2C ADC on that board would suffice.
+Attaching a Sparkfun Qwiic-style I2C port or two might be a good idea, regardless.

 A few GPIO links to connect it to the LED power board for diagnostics/control.
 (Calibration process may want to turn the LEDs off, to measure "dark" current.)
+This didn't make it onto rev0 of the LED power board.

 Firmware is expected to process the fairly raw velocity messages from the ADC boards, appyling any calibration, and sending them out over any of the many MIDI links available to it (serial, USB, ethernet, maybe even bluetooth).

+#### Link board

+To facilitate development/testing of the ADC boards without the main board, a "link board" has been designed.
+It is a full duplex RS485 board with power injection comparable to what the main board will provide.

+As an alternative to using the main board, a PC with enough link boards to talk to all of the ADC boards simultaneously could skip out on the use of a main board, in exchange for running more complicated software locally.

 # Construction/assembly requirements

 * Everything necessary for surface mount board assembly.
-* AC to DC power supples, 12V and 48V enclosed.
-I suggest Meanwell.
+* AC to DC power supples: 5V, 15V and 48V enclosed.
+I suggest Meanwell, DIN mount may be nice depending on the space available.
 * 8 ethernet cables.
 * Lots of bulk Cat5 cable to pull apart for the twisted pairs.
 * Crimpers and such to turn the twisted pair into 176 cables for